Approval is a perfect Condorcet method, and I have permanently solved the Condorcet paradox. April Fools!

 We also cannot guarantee that even if we elect the Condorcet winner induced by the ballots, that candidate would truly defeat every other candidate in a head-to-head matchup, because we are not directly asking all of those head-to-head questions, especially when ties or ballot truncation are allowed.

 As Condorcetists, we have to rely exclusively on the expressed ballot data, and trust that among those who did express a preference between two candidates, the majority preference accurately reflects who would win in a head-to-head matchup among the entire electorate.
 Just as ranked-choice voting exhausts ballots from voters who failed to rank any remaining candidates, Condorcetists also value expressed preferences over potential unexpressed preferences.
+The only sane way to implement a Condorcet method is to

-We saw in example \ref{ex:cycle} that a Condorcet winner does not always exist.
+We saw in example \ref{cycle} that a Condorcet winner does not always exist.
 But can they be forced to exist in every election if we just… make the system better?
 The answer may surprise you.

 This is not a concept I have ever heard of anyone defining, but it’s my post, so I get to make it up!
 At its core, a typical Condorcet method assumes the ability to give a full ranking of all available candidates if the voter is able to.
 Please excuse me for a moment while I move the goalpost.

-Definition: A Generalized Condorcet method (GCM) is a voting system where voters can rank all candidates, with ties allowed, among some predetermined number of tiers, with no other restrictions.
+Note: If $k$ is smaller than the number of candidates, then a voter will necessarily have to express some number of ties, by the Pigeonhole principle. .
 If a voter ranks candidate $X$ strictly over candidate $Y$, then that voter casts a vote for $X$ in the $X$ vs $Y$ matchup.
 If a voter ranks candidate $X$ in the same tier as $Y$, they abstain in the matchup.
 If there is a candidate who wins all of their matchups, then that candidate is declared the Condorcet winner and must win.
-We denote a GCM with $k\geq 2$ tiers as $C_k$.
+We denote a GCM with $k\geq 2$$C_1$ does not really make sense as a system--it would be a trivial system where ballots say nothing and every voter is assumed to be indifferent between all of them.
+Plurality/choose-one voting does not fit in as a GCM, as it's an arbitrary restriction on $C_2$ where voters can only put a single candidate in the upper tier.
+Further, the Better Choices system where voters actually vote in every pairwise matchups (allowing an intransitive preference) would not fit into this system either.
+A GCM does require transitivity of preference. tiers as $C_k$.
 If there is no limit on the number of tiers, then we denote it as $C_\infty$.

 We treat the voting system as a function $C_k(P)=W$, for $k \geq 2$, including $k = \infty$, that takes in a profile $P$ of ballot preferences (having at most $k$ tiers) and outputs a single winner $W$.
 If there is a Condorcet winner induced by $P$, based on our axioms and definitions, then that candidate must be the unique winner output by the function.